jacknuge28/QSIDE_HumanTrafficking/INSTALL.md

 ### 3. Exploratory Notebooks
 The notebooks available in the *Figures* subdirectory contain our initial exploratory work in Jupyter notebooks.

+To set up the required environment for these notebooks, use the following commands:

+`conda env create --prefix ./envs --file environment.yml`<br>
+`conda activate ./envs`

 # NOTE: WIP

 - **001_Image_Reproducibility.ipynb** : Contains graphics breaking down the tagging-in-place system used within our data bibliography